-- The literal quotation shall be complete, true to the original, including any (printing) errors.
-Even obsolete words and spellings.
-Underlining and italics should be used. - If you want to make your own accents in the literal quotation, this is possible in the form of remarks in square brackets, example: "In the shadow of the beautiful mainstream landscape [in contemporary visual art, the author's note], by the way, a dark counter-image also runs along from the beginning".
-This procedure should be used very cautiously in order not to change the quotations in their original version. - Omissions in the literal quotation which serve to shorten the original text are marked with three dots in square brackets [...]. - If several sentences of the original text are cited from one page, which are not directly behind each other, this must be marked as follows: "First sentence cited. [...]
+- The literal quotation shall be complete, true to the original, including any (printing) errors, even obsolete words and spellings.
+Underlining and italics should be used; - if you want to make your own accents in the literal quotation, this is possible in the form of remarks in square brackets, example: "In the shadow of the beautiful mainstream landscape [in contemporary visual art, AN or Author's Note], by the way, a dark counter-image also runs along from the beginning".
+This procedure should be used very cautiously in order not to change the quotations in their original version; - omissions in the literal quotation which serve to shorten the original text are marked with three dots in square brackets [...]; - if several sentences of the original text are cited from one page, which are not directly behind each other, this must be marked as follows: "First sentence cited. [...]
 Second sentence cited.
-Third quoted sentence." - The quotation in the quotation is marked with single quotation marks and does not have to be filled in source-wise.
-Example: "New landscape demands 'the readability of reality', which does 'justice to the respective place'".
+Third quoted sentence."; - quotations within quotations are marked with single quotation marks and do not need to be referenced.
+Example: "Neue Landschaft verlangt 'die Lesbarkeit der Realität', die 'dem jeweiligen Ort' gerecht wird.".